oauthstuff/draft-oauth-rar/main.md

     }
 }
 ```
-The differences to the example given in (#token_content) lay in the difference between JWTs and token introspection responses.
+The differences to the example given in (#token_content) lay in the difference between JWT-encoded access tokens and token introspection responses.

 # Metadata